We Can Probably Stop Asking Trump If He’s a White Supremacist

 WALLACE: [Are] you willing, tonight, to condemn white supremacists and militia groups, and to say they need to stand down and not add to the violence in a number of these cities, as we saw in Kenosha and as we’ve seen in Portland?

 TRUMP: Sure, I’m willing to do that.
-But I would say almost everything I see is from the left-wing, not from the right-wing.
+But I would say almost everything I see is from the left wing, not from the right wing.
 I’m willing to do anything, I want to see peace.

 WALLACE: Then do it, say it.

-TRUMP: You wanna call them— what do you wanna call them, give me a name.
+TRUMP: You wanna call them — what do you wanna call them, give me a name.
 Who would you like me to condemn?

 WALLACE: White supremacists.